Neural Capacity Estimators: How Reliable Are They?: Neural Estimation of Mutual Information (NMIE)

-We begin the section by presenting variational bounds on entropy.
-To estimate this quantity using the variational methods \cite{chan2019neural}, a reference (and arbitrary) distribution $Q$ over the random variable $X$ with pdf $q(x)$ is used in place of the true and unknown distribution $P$ with pdf $p(x)$.
+We begin the section by presenting variational bounds on the entropy \cite{chan2019neural}: a reference (and arbitrary) distribution $Q$ over the random variable $X$ with pdf $q(x)$ is used in place of the true and unknown distribution $P$ with pdf $p(x)$.
 Using $Q$, the entropy of the random variable $X$ can be written as:

 Note that the first term is the cross-entropy term $h_{\text{CE}}(P,Q)$.
 Using \eqref{mes}, and i.i.d. reference random variables $X^{'}$ and $Y^{'}$, mutual information is represented as